-What is Divergence?
+What is divergence?

 The meaning of the word divergence is to move apart.
 In forex what divergence means is, when the price and the oscillator indicator does not agree with each other or when they move apart, then it is said to be a divergence.

-How is a Divergence formed?
+How is a divergence formed?

 A divergence is found by comparing the price action with the oscillator indicator.
 Consider the price action is moving down and creating continuous Lower Lows.
 So, as the indicator is developed to follow the price action, the indicator should also create Lower Low.
 But in the case of divergence, the indicator does not agree with the price and creates Higher Low.

 What the indicator is trying to tell us is, that something in the market is not right and hence we can expect a reversal.
 For example.
 In the example shown below, the price action was making Lower low(LL), but the indicator made Higher low(HL).

 So, this tells us that indicator is not agreeing with the price action, and hence, you can see the price reversed from there onwards.

-What are the indicators used to find a Divergence?
+Which indicators are used to find divergence?

 The divergence is usually identified by using an oscillator indicator.
 The oscillator indicator usually consists of two levels, overbought and oversold, respectively.
 The upper level is of 70-80 and indicates overbought region, and the lower level is of 20-30 and indicates oversold conditions.
 The most commonly used oscillators for spotting divergence are

-1) Relative strength index.
+1. Relative strength index

-3) MACD (moving average convergence divergence).
+3. MACD (moving average convergence divergence)

-What is the relative strength index (RSI)?
+What is relative strength index (RSI)?

 The Relative Strength Index is a momentum oscillator Indicator which calculates the strength of the price changes happening in the market to show overbought and oversold conditions.
 The RSI is shown as the line between two extreme levels.
 The overbought and oversold levels can be set anywhere between 0-100.

 Understanding the indicator correctly can help you understand the concept of the divergence correctly.
 So, let us try to understand the RSI correctly before we move on further.
 Below is the example of the RSI with levels 30 and 70.

 What does RSI tell you?

 When the RSI line approaches the 70 levels on the indicator, it shows short term overbought levels.
 When the RSI line approaches the 30 levels on the indicator, it shows short term oversold region.

 In the example above, you can see, as the RSI line approached the oversold level, buyers came into the market and pushed the price higher.
 When the RSI line approached the overbought level, sellers came into the market and pushed the market lower.

 In more simpler terms the RSI gives us the short term opportunity to buy lower and sell higher.
 Now, that you have understood the working and use of RSI let us move on further and see the different types of divergence.

-Types of Divergence?
+Types of divergence

 These are the most used divergence and are very easy to spot.
 Regular divergence is found at the top and bottom of the trends, and they mostly give a reversal signal.
 Let us try to understand each one with examples.

 Formation - When the market is in a downtrend and creates continuos lower lows and lower highs, a bullish divergence is formed.
 As the price action is creating the lower lows, the indicator should also do the same, but the indicator creates higher lows instead, and this is called a bullish divergence.

 Indication - [ Bullish Reversal] The bullish divergence gives a buy signal to the traders.

 As you can see in the example above, on the USD-JPY 4-hour chart, the price was continuously moving down and creating lower lows, but when we compare it with the indicator, the indicator was making higher lows.
 This is called a bullish divergence.
 And you can see the price reversed after creating a bullish divergence.

 Formation - When the market is in an uptrend and creates continuos higher highs and higher lows, a bearish divergence is formed.
 As the price action is creating the higher highs, the indicator should also do the same, but the indicator creates lower highs instead, and this is called a bearish divergence.

 Indication - [Bearish Reversal] The bearish divergence gives a sell signal to the traders.

 As you can see in the example above, on the USD-JPY 4-hour chart, the price was making higher highs, but when we compare it with the indicator, the indicator was creating lower highs, this confirms a bearish divergence.
 And you can see after that bearish divergence, sellers entered the market and pushed the price lower.

 Hidden divergence is a little hard to find and can be very tricky.
 Unlike regular divergence, hidden divergence is mostly used for a continuation entry.
 They are found in the middle of a trend.